washingtoncandeia/washingtoncandeia/README.md

 - 👋 Hi, I’m Washington Candeia de Araújo, Biologist and Pharmacist with M.Sc in Genetics and Molecular Biology.
 - 👀 I’m interested in Molecular Biology, Genetics, Cytogenetics and Evolution.
-- 🌱 I’m currently learning some molecular biology and computational tools to analysis of biological data.
+- 🌱 I’m currently learning some molecular biology and computational tools for biological data analysis.
 - 💞️ I’m looking to collaborate on evolutionary research projects.
 - 📫 How to reach me: araujowash@gmail.com